intuit/omnibus-aws_cli/README.md

 	bundle install --quiet --binstubs
 	bin/omnibus build project aws_cli

+## Updating the RPM to a new iteration

+* Update the ./script/ci_setup script to adjust the 'version' and 'itertion' as needed
+* version = the version of aws-cli you are building
+* iteration = the version of the RPM we have produced

 ## Continuous Integration

 omnibus-aws_cli leverages knife-ec2 to create an instance which is used to build the RPM during CI.
 Over view of CI: